 You may find it helpful to bring some mugs, glasses, plates and cutlery to College for your own use.
-Pots and pans etc are not provided in the kitchens.
+Pots and pans etc. are not provided in the kitchens.

-D.6.2 Food storage
+D.6.2 Food Storage

 Cold storage provision will be made available in kitchens and on some staircases in College.
 Where necessary students will be given the means to lock and secure fridges so as to prevent pilfering.
 If you use a fridge, it is your responsibility to keep it clean and hygienic and in particular to empty it out at the end of term.
 In most College kitchens students are provided with locked cupboards in which to keep whatever kitchen equipment or food they wish.
-Fridges and storage cupboards should be cleared at the end of every term (unless in Graduate accommodation or Undergraduate tenancy accommodation on 40 week licenses when they should be cleared at the end of 9th week of Trinity Term).
+Fridges and storage cupboards should be cleared at the end of every term (unless in Graduate accommodation or Undergraduate tenancy accommodation when they should be cleared at the end of the Licence to Occupy period).
 Any foodstuffs or equipment remaining after all users of the kitchen have left the accommodation will be disposed of.

-D.6.3 Bathroom, toilet and shower areas
+D.6.3 Bathroom, Toilet and Shower Areas

-The College undertakes that these areas will be provided with adequate ventilation and slipresistant flooring.
+The College undertakes that these areas will be provided with adequate ventilation and slip-resistant flooring.
 All sanitary ware will be in good working order and free from cracks and breaks.
 All toilets will be provided with fitted toilet seat.
 Shower curtains or screens will be provided as appropriate.

 Where en-suite facilities are provided, these will comprise sanitary ware located within a study bedroom or between two adjacent single study bedrooms for the sole use of the resident(s) of the room(s).
-The facility, although contained in the room, will have external ventilation and an entrance door fitted making it a self contained unit.
+The facility, although contained in the room, will have external ventilation and an entrance door fitted making it a self-contained unit.